Hunter Schafer Joins The Hunger Games Prequel

 The original saga stars Katniss Everdeen (Lawrence), one of the District 12 tributes and who at the end of the first installment manages to defeat the Capitol by refusing to kill her last opponent.
 Later, she would end up being the face of a revolution against Panem’s political system.
 The movies were one of the highest-grossing franchises of the past decade.

 Schafer, meanwhile, has only a few years in the world of film and television.
-In the industry and among the public, she is best remembered as Jules, one of the leads in Euphoria (80%), HBO’s latest teen hit.
+In the industry and among the public she is best remembered as Jules, one of the protagonists of Euphoria- 80%, HBO’s latest teen hit.
 In the series, her character is in a romantic relationship with another young woman in rehab (Zendaya) and she is in trouble for having sex with the father of one of her schoolmates.

 The Song of Birds and Snakes is preparing to start production before the end of the year, which means that, at the earliest, we could see it in the summer or fall of 2023.
 If you still do not see the four original films, they are all available on HBO Max.